Incorporation of Links

 Microsoft Word

-In programs like Microsoft Word, simply right click on the text and select ‘hyperlink’ then copy and paste the URL you want the text to link to.
+In programs like Microsoft Word, first highlight the applicable text.
+Then, right click on the highlighted text and select ‘hyperlink’.
+You can then copy and paste the URL you want the selected text to link to in the pop up menu Word provides.

 Canvas